Boy, I was wrong.

 My next two reviews for The Bigfoot Files are slated for June.
 They are “The Road Best Not Taken,” a short story by Richard Dansky from his Snowbird Gothic collection, and the novel Wood Ape by C.G.
 Mosley.

 Dansky is another writer I met at the Georgia Bigfoot Conference.
-He was an avid Bigfoot enthusiast like me, but with a much more intriguing background as a video game writer.
+He is an avid Bigfoot enthusiast like me, but with a much more intriguing background as a video game writer.

 I hope to file my Bigfoot movie reviews soon.
 I have the film reviews ready, but I’m waiting on responses for my interview requests from the directors.